The Change Order, Construction, and Your Business

 A change order form has the following elements:

-1. A revised scope of work: This could mean less work or more.
-Usually, the customer is asking for something in addition to what has already been agreed.
+- A revised scope of work: This could mean less or more work.
+Usually, the customer will ask for additional requirements to what has already been signed in the contract.

-2. Pricing for new work: Any relevant updates to the original contract that result from the new scope of work.
-For example, extending the delivery schedule for the project because the scope of work is now greater.
+- Pricing for new work: The change order must also include the pricing for any relevant updates to the original contract that result from the new scope of work.
+You may also include details around the delivery schedule for the project given the scope of work is now greater and it may take more time.

 Tips for Effective Change Order Management

-Requests for changes can be awkward if you fail to manage expectations from the beginning.
-With that in mind, here’s a step-by-step guide on how to do it right the first time:
+Requests for changes can be uneasy if you don’t manage expectations from the beginning.
+Keeping that in mind, here’s a step-by-step list of what to do to get it right from the get-go:

 2. Manage expectations about your change order process.
-One you’ve agreed on a scope of work clarify up front that changes will come with additional costs.
-Some contractors even include this in their contract.
+Once you’ve agreed on a scope of work, clarify upfront that changes will come with additional costs.
+Some contractors even include this in their contracts.
 The customer has to tick a box indicating their understanding that additional work will incur additional charges.

 3. Remind the customer to expect a change order when they request a change.
 Always be candid about the fact that additional work costs money.
 Don’t rely on the customer to remember agreeing to change orders during your conversation about the scope of work.